 The amount of feedback received validated our efforts to conduct a wide-open consultation.
 Researchers appreciated the breadth of challenges to the sector, rather than focus narrowly on individual research interests.
 Practitioners appreciated the need for better evidence on technical approaches currently being implemented in the field.
 These discussions in some cases highlighted additional evidence gaps and important research questions that need to be considered, especially to ensure that emerging approaches are studied alongside evidence to support existing programming.
 In other cases, the discussions pointed to the need to refine questions to make them more pertinent to advancing evidence and programming in the sector.

 We are thrilled by the attendance and interest in this session, and are looking forward to incorporating everyone’s feedback into a finalized implementation research agenda to support the Agency’s water and sanitation development work.
-We plan to release the research agenda publicly in early 2020.

 Ryan Mahoney, USAID Water and Sanitation Advisor